1612647/heroku-subdir-builder/README.md

 1. `heroku buildpacks:clear` if necessary
 2. `heroku buildpacks:set https://github.com/1612647/heroku-subdir-builder`
 3. `heroku buildpacks:add heroku/nodejs` or whatever buildpack you need for your application
-4. `heroku config:set PROJECT_PATH=projects/nodejs/frontend` pointing to what you want to be a project root.
+4. `heroku config:set APP_BASE=dir_path` pointing to what you want to be a project root.
 5. Deploy your project to Heroku.

 # How it works